wagtail/wagtail-localize/docs/how-to/field-configuration.md

 ### Synchronised

-For all fields, this means that the value will be copied across whenever the translation is updated.
+This means that the value of the field will be copied to the translation whenever the translation is updated.

-Some synchronised fields can be overridden on translations, this currently depends on whether that field type is supported by the translation editing interface.
+Depending on the field type, synchronised fields can be overridden in translations.
+This means that the field will be editable on individual translations, but this is optional.
+If the field is edited on a translation, it will no longer receive updates from the source page until an editor clicks the "Revert to source version" button.

+The overridability of a field can be explicitly disabled by a developer.

 ### Neither / excluded